United Kingdom

 • The administration, payment, and compliance of the UK CBAM, including the CBAM tax point, registration thresholds, reporting, payment, and other compliance requirements for liable persons and their agents.

-• In light of full expensing being made permanent, HM Treasury and HMRC launched a consultation on whether broader changes could be made to simplify the existing capital allowances legislation.
-This is limited to the plant and machinery part of the Capital Allowances Act 2001.
+• HM Treasury and HMRC continue to consult on whether broader changes could be made to simplify the existing capital allowances legislation.
+This exercise has been limited to the plant and machinery part of the Capital Allowances Act 2001.
 The consultation does not seek to increase or alter the types of expenditure/assets that fall within the scope of plant and machinery allowances.

 Measures focused on international matters